How Memories are Stored in the Brain

 Versions for Ages 11-16 | KS3, KS4

-In this interactive science show students discover how the brain changes when we learn new things.
+Discover how the brain changes when we learn new things in this interactive science show for schools.
 Through a series of memory games and quizzes, we explore how memories are stored in the brain, and cover tips and tricks for making the most of their memories.

 Learning and Memory Lesson Plan

-Help your students use the best techniques to revise by understanding how learning happens in the brain, with science-based tips to improve recall and retention.
+Help your students use the best techniques for revision by learning about learning and what actually happens in the brain, boosting recall and retention.